ahoxus/ahoxus.github.io/pages/story.md

 title: story
 description: an ahoxus tale
 date: 2020-10-16 06:44:00
+image: /gallery/2020-10 ah and the sunrise.jpeg
-image: 2020-10 ah and the sunrise.jpg
+gallery: 2020-10 ah and the sunrise
 permalink: story
 redirect_from:
   - 2020-10 ah and the sunrise